Analytical model for the remote epitaxial potential

 Our model calls for a re-examination of Si and other substrates with small $a$, coupled with a systematic understanding of how synthesis conditions and graphene surface preparation affect the resulting films and their crystalline orientations.
 The model suggests that the best substrates for remote epitaxy are those with spatially extended bond potentials (or spatially extended orbitals), rather than substrates with more ionic bonding character.
 Our calculations also suggest that tuning the screening via gating the graphene may be a powerful route to tune the strength of the remote potential.

 We caution that our model should only be considered an order of magnitude estimate for the remote potential.
 We treat graphene as an idealized homogeneous electron gas, and only consider pair-wise atom-atom interactions between film and substrate.
 Our model does not consider the directional character of bonding, multi-atom interactions, or bonding between the film and graphene or graphene and the substrate.
 It also does not consider surface reconstructions.
+For lattice mismatched heteroepitaxy, it does not consider strain or misfit dislocation energies.
 Still, it identifies an essential role for the decay with distance and for screening.
 These essential parameters place significant constraints on the magnitude of the remote bonding potential that are overlooked in the current atomistic calculations.
-Experimental techniques such as He atom scattering \cite{boato1979bound} and force-distance spectra by atomic force microscopy \cite{ke1999quantity, hoffmann2001direct, giessibl2001imaging, allain2017color}, as a function of graphene gating, could directly measure the remote potential as a function of screening to test our predictions.
+More accurate state-of-the-art bond potentials, e.g. Tersoff potentials used in molecular dynamics simulations, could be applied to our framework of Eq.
+4 to enhance our the model's predictive power.
+Note, however, that more complex yet accurate potentials come at the cost of losing simple physically interpretable parameters.
+Additionally, future work could move Eq.
+4 from a 1D model of bonding to a 2D model which could allow for the incorporation of additional physics such as reconstructions.